bcgov/citz-imb-kc-api-docs/README.md

 |   ├── workflows/
 |   |   ├── npm-dep-report.yaml             # Reports on new package versions.
 |   |   └── releases.yaml                   # Creates a new GitHub Release.
+├── .husky/
+|   └── post-commit                         # Script that runs after a git commit.
 ├── scripts/
+|   ├── bump-version.mjs                    # Bumps version in package.json file.
+|   ├── post-commit-version-change.mjs      # Bumps version when post-commit is run.
 |   ├── remove-dts-files.mjs                # Removes TypeScript declaration files from the build.
 |   └── remove-empty-dirs.mjs               # Removes empty directories from the build.
 ├── src/                                    # Source code for package.